Introduction to Microsoft Defender for Resource Manager

 - Select Integrations.

-- Clear Allow Microsoft Cloud App Security to access my data, and select Save.
+- Clear Allow Microsoft Defender for Cloud Apps to access my data, and select Save.

 |Release state:||General availability (GA)|

 |Pricing:||Microsoft Defender for Resource Manager is billed as shown on the pricing page|

 Azure China 21Vianet